2015 Bank of America 500: Background

-The race was held at Charlotte Motor Speedway, a motorsports complex located in Concord, North Carolina, United States.
-The complex features a 1.5 mi quad-oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend, the Sprint All-Star Race, and the Bank of America 500.
-The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
-The track is owned and operated by Speedway Motorsports, Inc. (SMI) with Marcus G. Smith (son of Bruton Smith) as track president.

-The 2000 acre complex also features a state-of-the-art quarter mile (0.40 km) drag racing strip, ZMAX Dragway.
-It is the only all-concrete, four-lane drag strip in the United States and hosts NHRA events.
-Alongside the drag strip is a state-of-the-art clay oval that hosts dirt racing including the World of Outlaws finals among other popular racing events.
+Charlotte Motor Speedway (known as Lowe's Motor Speedway from 1999 to 2009 due to sponsorship reasons) is a 1.500 mi quad-oval intermediate speedway in Concord, North Carolina.
 Matt Kenseth entered tied for the points lead with Joey Logano, Denny Hamlin, Carl Edwards, Martin Truex Jr., Kurt Busch, Jeff Gordon, Brad Keselowski, Kyle Busch, Ryan Newman, Dale Earnhardt Jr. and Kevin Harvick.

 Restart zone

 The restart zone was expanded from 90 ft to 180 ft and lines were painted across the track to indicate the zone.

 Entry list

 The entry list for the Bank of America 500 was released on Monday, October 5 at 11:10 a.m.
 Eastern time.
 Forty-five cars were entered for the race.
 All but Ryan Blaney and Michael McDowell were entered in the previous week's race at Dover.